lacc-2022/lacc-2022.github.io/about.md

 Paper submission must be done via [EasyChair](https://easychair.org/conferences/?conf=lacc2020).

 If you wish to see information about papers submission see[ Call for papers](https://drive.google.com/file/d/14zUu7tduOtdEj8DgoE6RtLYIx521AVnw/view?usp=sharing).

-## Travel and Accommodation

-This time we are pleased to announce that as a carrier to the event we will have **Copa Airlines** offering a [special discount](https://drive.google.com/open?id=1OUqhYqXb6VjdXG29n5tY1i75ofXV52iu) to those who travel to Havana to attend the event.

-In the sense of solving accommodation stuff you can consult the agency [RioTravelExpress](https://riotravel.express/product/xix-congreso-latinoamericano-de-control-automatico/).